Superintendent Tim Payne

 Mr. Payne completed his educational studies at Spokane Community College where he received his AA Degree.
 He then attended Eastern Washington University earning a BA in General Studies and a BA in Earth Science Education.
 He then attended Heritage University to garner a Master’s Degree in School Administration and received his Superintendent Certification from Washington State University.

 He used his love of Earth Science lead him to spend time working in industry for the National Forest Service as a wildland firefighter and engine foreman prior to starting his career in education.
 Mr. Payne began working in education teaching grades 6-8 in his hometown school at Nepelem Elementary School.
 After spending five years in the classroom, he made the move to take on a dual role as Superintendent and Principal for the Keller School District.
 He was hired by the College Place Public School District in 2001 as the Superintendent.
-Mr. Payne is serving his 13th year as Superintendent this year.
+Mr. Payne is serving his 19th year as Superintendent this year.
 Mr. Payne also serves as the designee to handle questions and complaints of alleged discrimination: Civil Rights, Title IX, and Section 504 Coordinator for College Place Public Schools.
 He can be reached at (509) 525-4827 or firstname.lastname@example.org.

 Mr. Payne is most known for saying that“People are more important than work.”
 His personal mission at CPPS is to love and appreciate kids as they are and then teach them so that they can learn.